JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Arun Maheshwari

 Not really.
-So I see basically we have been doing somewhere around 1.2, 1.3 million ton.
-Kind of export into Europe.
-But the way the markets are shaping up in other geographies also probably we can consumer tonnages over there.
-At the same time India market is also growing much faster.
-So if you see year on year our exports component in the overall sales has been dropping.
-So I don’t see that this will have a major impact on our sales follow into exports.
+So, I see basically, we have been doing somewhere around 1.2 or 1.3 million tonnes kind of export into Europe.
+But the way the markets are shaping up in other geographies also, probably we can consume our tonnages over there.
+At the same time, India market is also growing much faster.
+So, if you see YoY, our export component in the overall sales has been dropping.
+So, I do not see that this will have a major impact on our sales following to exports.

-So from a percentage point of view, just to answer your questions, Europe as a percentage of our total exports is going down.
-Asia, Middle east, other countries are picking up.
-So therefore some part is already getting mitigated.
-We will understand the guidelines fully as, as and when they come and we’ll be able to give you maybe some more color as we go along.
+So, from a percentage point of view, just to answer your questions, Europe as a percentage of our total exports is going down.
+Asia, Middle East, other countries are picking up.
+So, therefore, some part is already getting mitigated.
+We will understand the guidelines fully as and when they come and we will be able to give you maybe some more color as we go along.
 But some readjustment in the prices in Europe also is something which will take place.
-So let us understand the market once the full guidelines play out.
+So, let us understand the market once the full guidelines play out.

-Sir, my second question pertains to our capex plan in Orissa.
-The 6,300 crore per million ton for a greenfield plant seems to be pretty low.
-So what actually this is at some of the downtrend plant probably is expanding more than that.
-So what differential thing we are doing are in this or there’s a scope or a risk of further enhancing this CAPEX as we progress.
+My second question pertains to our CapEx plan in Odisha.
+The INR6,300 crore per million tonnes for a greenfield plant seems to be pretty low.
+So, actually, this is as some of the brownfield plant probably is expanding more than that.
+So, what differential things we are doing are in this or there is a scope or a risk of further enhancing this CapEx as we progress?

-So no, first of all you know I would just like to say that from a CAPEX point of view if you see our bpa, our Dolby plant expansion which we have just undertaken which is on is actually specific investment is even lower than this.
+So, first of all, I would just like to say that from a CapEx point of view, if you see our Dolvi plant expansion, which we have just undertaken, which is on, is actually specific investment is even lower than this.
 This is slightly higher because of being a green plant.
 The other reason is that we are doing this plant in a modular fashion.
-So we already had announced the pellet plant and some enabling infrastructure before that.
+So, we already had announced the pellet plant and some enabling infrastructure before that.
 That is something which is happening parallelly.
-But even then if you look at the plant once this 31,600 crores also include some enabling infrastructure for phase two expansion.
+But even then, if you look at the plant once this INR31,600 crore also include some enabling infrastructure for Phase 2 expansion.
+So, when you look at a 10 million tonnes expansion, including the next phase, I think our CapEx cost will be further competitive if you were to compare with others.
+How we are able to do it, I think, over time that’s the project expertise with JSW has developed and we are able to do specific investments costs lower over time.

 Thank you.
-Our next question comes from the line of Pathi Jonsa from Anandrati.
+Our next question comes from the line of Parthiv Jhonsa from Anand Rathi.
 Please go ahead.

 Parthiv Jhonsa

+Hi.
 Thank you for the opportunity.
-I hope I’m so my first question is pertaining to the capex.
-You know you have, you know mark almost what a lakh crore in next four to five years coupled with this 80,000 kind of a net debt and as mentioned earlier on the call you expect the CAPEX to be high in the first couple of years.
-Do you think that this will load your balance sheets despite receiving the money from bpsl?
+My first question is pertaining to the CapEx.
+You have marked almost INR1 lakh crore in the next 4 to 5 years coupled with this INR80,000 net debt.
+As mentioned earlier on the call, you expect the CapEx to be high in the first couple of years.
+Do you think that this will load your balance sheets despite receiving the money from BPSL?

 Jayant Acharya